The Victorian teaching and learning model brings the

 Four components of the model

-The Victorian teaching and learning model consists of four components:
+The Victorian teaching and learning model consists of four components - more resources are in the links below:

 vision for learning helps create a unified set of values and beliefs to drive a high performance learning culture.